-Our Priority Filing Date for scholarship applications is December 31st, however, applications submitted after that date may be considered on a case by case basis.
+For most scholarships, our Priority Filing Date for applications is February 1st.
+However, applications submitted after that date may be considered on a case by case basis.
 All applicants for scholarships should be accepted for admission prior to scholarship application submission and, in general, should have filed the FAFSA.

 Presidential scholarships are available for first-time freshmen based on college entrance exam scores and high school GPA.
-To qualify, a student must have at least an 18 ACT score or a 940 SAT score (CR+M) and must have a 2.5 or higher GPA.
-Presidential scholarship awards range in amounts and are renewable each year as long as a student maintains a 2.0 college GPA.
+To qualify, a student must have at least a 2.5 or higher GPA when applying at the university.
+Presidential scholarship awards range in amounts and are renewable each year as long as a student maintains Satisfactory Academic Progress.
 There is no application and scholarships will automatically be awarded once the student has been accepted and completed the FAFSA.

 Transfer scholarships are available for students transferring to University of the Cumberlands from another college or university who will be enrolled in the on-campus undergraduate program.
 Eligibility and amounts are based on the student’s current college GPA.
 A student must have a college GPA of 2.5 or higher to qualify.
 There is a no application and the scholarship will automatically be awarded once the student has been accepted and completed the FAFSA.

 Check out our Raise Me website, create your profile, and learn how on-campus transfer students can maximize scholarship amounts!